MrRobinOfficial/Guide-UnrealEngine/README.md

 <table><tr><td>

-* `TEXT`: The `TEXT()` macro is used for specifying wide-character (UTF-16) encoding.
+* `TEXT` - This macro is used for specifying wide-character (UTF-16) encoding.
 This makes the string literal platform independent.
 Without this macro, you are using ANSI encoding (which can cause issues on other machines).

-* `INVTEXT`: The `INVTEXT()` macro is calling FText::AsCultureInvariant(TEXT(InTextLiteral)) with InTextLiteral as parameter.
+* `INVTEXT` - This macro is calling FText::AsCultureInvariant(TEXT(InTextLiteral)) with InTextLiteral as parameter.
 Helpful creating culture invariant FText from the given string literal.

-* `LOCTEXT`: The `LOCTEXT()` macro is used to create `FText` literals specifically for localization.
+* `LOCTEXT` - This macro is used to create `FText` literals specifically for localization.
 It takes a namespace and a key to identify the localized string.

 </td></tr></table>